Return to School Information

 During the week of August 3, parents and guardians who have an email address on file with the District will receive a unique Snapcode for each of their enrolled students.
 Parents and guardians who have not provided an email address will receive their Snapcode by US postal mail.

-If you do not receive a Snapcode by the designated date, or you are having issues with PowerSchool enrollment, please contact your student's campus or submit a Help Desk ticket and a Technology staff member will contact you within 24 business hours.
+If you do not receive a Snapcode by the designated date, or you are having issues with PowerSchool enrollment, please contact your student's campus or submit a Help Desk ticket.

 Option A: In-Person (On-Campus)